DataDog/rosie/README.md

 and the version for the Python grammars must be the same (or the python grammar be less than the `tree-sitter` directory).

-To update the submodules: `git submodule update --recursive`
+To update the submodules: `git submodule update --init --recursive` (first time) and `git submodule update --recursive --remote`